-In Narrative Journalism, students will combine creative writing and journalism concepts to create compelling non-fiction stories for publishing across multiple platforms.
+Students will combine creative writing and journalism concepts to create compelling non-fiction stories for publishing across multiple platforms.
 Students will build interviewing, writing, editing, and storytelling skills, and deepen their understanding of ethical issues in media and mass communication.
 Prerequisite: Sophomore standing or consent of instructor.